YubicoLabs/yed-spoke-example/README.md

 ```

 ### Script output variables
-Similar to Script Input Variables, Script Output Variables allow you to pasa data out of your script to other steps in the action.
+Similar to Script Input Variables, Script Output Variables allow you to pass data out of your script to other steps in the action.
 These variables are internal to the action, and are not surfaced in Flow Designer.

 1. In the **Output Variables** widget, click the **+ Create Variable** button
 2. Set the **Label** and **Name** to "Shipment Exact Request".
 Leave the **Type** as String